 Message me here or at seth dot herd at gmail dot com.

-I was a researcher in cognitive psychology and cognitive neuroscience for about two decades.
+I was a researcher in cognitive psychology and cognitive neuroscience for two decades and change.
 I studied complex human thought using neural network models of brain function.
-Now I'm applying what I've learned to the study of AI alignment.
+I'm applying that knowledge to figuring out how we can align AI as developers make it to "think for itself" in all the ways that make humans capable and dangerous.

 That doesn't mean I think building AGI is safe.
 Humans often screw up complex projects, particularly on the first try, and we won't get many tries.
 If it were up to me I'd Shut It All Down, but I don't see how we could get all of humanity to stop building AGI.
 So I focus on finding alignment solutions for the types of AGI people are building.